singlestore-labs/singlestoredb-dev-image/README.md

 ## How to use WebAssembly (Wasm) backed functions?

-The Code Engine feature in SingleStoreDB supports creating functions (UDFs and TVFs) using code compiled to WebAssembly (Wasm).
+The Code Engine feature in SingleStore supports creating functions (UDFs and TVFs) using code compiled to WebAssembly (Wasm).
 This feature supports any language that can compile to the Wasm core specification, which allows you to create UDFs in a language of your choice using existing code libraries and run them in a sandboxed environment for enhanced security.
 It uses a linear memory model and provides hard memory protection boundaries.

 This Docker image has Wasm functions enabled by default.
-You can learn how to compile and load Wasm UDFs and UDAs into SingleStoreDB [on our docs][wasm].
+You can learn how to compile and load Wasm UDFs and UDAs into SingleStore [on our docs][wasm].

 ## How to use Docker volumes for persistent storage?